oliwave/cs-665-assignment-final/README.md

 # Assignment Overview
 Please add a paragraph or two overviewing the objectives of the assignment.

+- This final project showcases how to compose a couple of design patterns in one app.
+To elaborate, here we use the Toddler UI app as the example to demonstrate the complex logic of managing UI states and components in a well-organized fashion.

 # GitHub Repository Link:
 https://github.com/oliwave/cs-665-assignment-final